SquareBracketAssociates/Booklet-BuildingMemoryGameWithBloc/Chapters/MemoryGameModel.md

 ```
 MgdGameModel >> initializeForSymbols: characters

-	self
-		assert: [ characters size = (self cardsCount / self matchesCount) ]
-		description: [ 'Amount of characters must be equal to possible all combinations' ].
-	availableCards := (characters asArray collect: [ :aSymbol |
-		(1 to: self matchesCount) collect: [ :i |
-			 MgdCardModel new symbol: aSymbol ] ])
+	aCollectionOfCharacters size = (self cardsCount / self matchesCount)		ifFalse: [ self error: 'Amount of characters must be equal to possible all combinations' ].	aCollectionOfCharacters do: [ :aSymbol |		1 to: self matchesCount do: [ :i |		availableCards add: (MGCard new symbol: aSymbol) ] ].	availableCards := availableCards shuffled
-			    flattened shuffled asOrderedCollection
 ```

 ### Game logic

-Next, we need `chooseCard:`, a method that will be called when a user selects a card.
+Next, we define the method `chooseCard:`.
+It will be called when a user selects a card.
 This method is actually the most complex method of the model and implements the main logic of the game.

-First, the method makes sure that the chosen card is not already selected.
+- First, the method makes sure that the chosen card is not already selected.
 This could happen if the view uses animations that give the player the chance to click on a card more than once.
-Next, the card is flipped by sending it the message `flip`.
+- Next, the card is flipped by sending it the message `flip`.
-Finally, depending on the actual state of the game, the step is complete and the selected cards are either removed or flipped back.
+- Finally, depending on the actual state of the game, the step is complete and the selected cards are either removed or flipped back.

 ```
 MgdGameModel >> chooseCard: aCard